Vlad-Makarenko/chronos/README.md

 2. Setup the backend code:

-   __NOTE:__ For Frontend Developers, if they dont want to setup the Backend Code, they can skip the Step 2, and make sure they follow the optional step mentioned in Step 3
+   __NOTE:__ For Frontend Developers, if they don't want to setup the Backend Code, they can skip the Step 2, and make sure they follow the optional step mentioned in Step 3

    - Create a `.env` file and the format should be as given in `.env.example`.
    - Go to the `api` directory & install the modules: